Production

 This way you already have the basics of the docker

-, using process.yml
+, using .

-We used to have the full docker
+We the full docker

 production pipeline configured out of the box, but it was too confusing for other people.
 So, we removed it.

 One more thing.
-Check out our backend template.
+Check out our .

 GitLab CI

-can run deploys for you.
-Check it out.
+can run deploys for you. .